STD-STI Test & Treatment Russell City

 - Many STDs can be transmitted to a baby during pregnancy or birth.

-- If you are pregnant and considering an abortion get tested first.
+- If you are pregnant and considering an abortion get tested first to prevent infection.

 We test for gonorrhea and chlamydia using a urine sample.